 - 203. HISTORY OF AMERICAN EDUCATION Three hours In this course the educational development in our country will be viewed in the light of the religious, social, economic, and political changes. - 305.
-HISTORY OF EDUCATION Three hours A survey of the growth of educational theory and practice during the ancient and medieval periods. - 306.
-HISTORY OF EDUCATION Three hours A continuation of 305 covering the modern period. - 309.
+HISTORY OF EDUCATION Three hours A survey of the growth of educational theory and practice during the ancient and medieval periods.
+Not offered in 1957-58. - 306.
+HISTORY OF EDUCATION Three hours A continuation of 305 covering the modern period.
+Not offered in 1957-58. - 309.
 EDUCATIONAL SOCIOLOGY Three hours A study of the social structure and educational practice with emphasis on present-day problems.
 Credit also for Sociology, but not for both.
 Both semesters.
+Not offered in 1957-58.